 The total cost of the factory is an estimated 5 billion dollars once completed and will provide work for up to 6,500 employees.
 Overall, the Gigafactory will double the world’s current lithium-ion battery production, lowering the cost of electric cars, and as a result pollution levels.

-Energy storage systems are becoming more desired as electric vehicles become more common and practical in society.
+Energy storage systems are becoming more desired as electric vehicles become more common.
 Eclipse Automation offers expertise in a variety of energy storage systems for the transportation industry, including lithium systems, which will ensure top quality and efficiency for your solutions.